Editor’s note: This story was originally published Aug. 15, 2021.

-A day before his first home start as a member of the Reading Fightin Phils, right-handed pitcher Hans Crouse shuffled into the batting cage for his next turn in a round of batting practice on Friday afternoon.
+A day before his first home start as a member of the Reading Fightin Phils, right-handed pitcher Hans Crouse shuffled into the batting cage for his next turn in a round of batting practice.

-After stepping into the left-handed batter’s box, Crouse got ready to swing.
+After stepping into the left-handed batter’s box on Friday afternoon, Crouse got ready to swing.
 As the pitch came in, he tipped his bat forward, kicked his leg and took a hack, connecting for a high fly ball.